 more than 50 countries throughout the world.

 Invitations to international ESU events such as the World

 Members’ Conference, held every four years.
-The next conference will be held in September 2012 in

 - Free membership of the ESU Scotland Creative Writing Group and the

 - Public-speaking, presentation skills and interview technique coaching